mille-s/UD_Converter/README.md

 ## Quick instructions to run the converter on COLAB
 1. Go to UD_Converter_release.ipynb and open the project in Colab.
 2. Run the first cell to download and unzip the working folder.
-3. If needed, edit the parameters on lines 18-72 of the second cell; see *Parameters* below.
+3. If the input is text:
+- run the second cell to install the Stanza parser.
+- upload a file in the *content/Stanza/input* folder; see *Input specifications* below.
+- choose the language.
+- run the third cell to parse the sentences and copy the output file(s) to the Converter input folder.
+3. If the input is a UD structure:
-4. Upload one or more input file(s) to the */content/UD_converter/inputs* folder; see *Input specifications* below.
+- Upload one or more input file(s) to the */content/UD_converter/inputs* folder; see *Input specifications* below.
+4. If needed, edit the parameters on lines 18-72 of the fourth (last) cell; see *Parameters* below.
-5. Run the second cell.
+5. Run the last cell.
 6. Gather the outputs in the */content/UD_converter/out* folder (automatically created).

 The 4 output subfolders are *Sent* (original sentences as found in UD metadata, if any), *T1* (T1 structures), *T2* (T2 structures), *debug* (time, alignment checks, well-formedness checks and execution trace for T2 conversion).